 We have a voltage divider between a 10KΩ resistor and a 100Ω load, dividing the 5V output from the first voltage divider.
 According to ohm's law, the 10KΩ resistor will receive 4.95V out of the 5V.
-This is formula for voltage allocation in a voltage divider is V= VIN(R2/R1 + R2, which is V= 5V (10KΩ/10.1KΩ =4.95V).
+The formula for voltage allocation in this voltage divider is, V= VIN(R2/R1 + R2, which is V= 5V (10KΩ/10.1KΩ =4.95V).
 The 100Ω load receives about 0.5V (V= 5V(100/10.1KΩ).
 Therefore, it does not receive close to the 5V it needs to operate and it does not work.

 This is because the impedance is too low compared to the 10KΩ resistor.

 However, if you take an op amp (with its very high impedance) and input the voltage from the first voltage divider, it has an extremely high impedance (several megohms) compared to the 10KΩ resistor and receives practically all of the 5V from the voltage divider.